Yashcabin6/NCT-Delhi-UHI-and-Air-Pollution-analysis/Python_Data_Analysis_codes/README.md

-# Python Analysis Notebooks
+# Python Analysis

-This folder contains the Python/Colab notebooks used for analysis in the UHI and air pollution study.
+This folder contains the Python codes used for analysis in the UHI and air pollution study.

-## Notebook list
+## list

 ### 1. `UHI_Study7.ipynb`